syscross/syscross_dev/README.md

-# syscross_dev
+# SysCross.Dev

-⚙️ An Operating System Working on Browser
+An Operating System Working on Browser